rackerlabs/support-how-to/content/general/ach-compliance-faq.md

 <img src="{% asset_path general/ach-compliance-faq/ACHFAQ4a.png %}" width="454" height="120" />

-**Note**: This feature maintains a history of only e-Check payments.
+**Note**: This feature maintains a history of e-Check payments only.
 Payments made with other payment methods do not appear in this list.